mfbernasol/cpsc440/README.md

 # cpsc440
-Assignment files for Software Engineering course
+Landing Page and assignment files for Software Engineering course